A-New-BellHope/bellhopcuda/README.md

 # bellhopcxx / bellhopcuda
-C++/CUDA port of `BELLHOP` underwater acoustics simulator.
+C++/CUDA port of `BELLHOP`/`BELLHOP3D` underwater acoustics simulator.

 ### Impressum

 Copyright (C) 2021-2022 The Regents of the University of California \
 c/o Jules Jaffe team at SIO / UCSD, jjaffe@ucsd.edu \
-Based on BELLHOP, which is Copyright (C) 1983-2020 Michael B. Porter
+Based on BELLHOP, which is Copyright (C) 1983-2022 Michael B. Porter

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software